Home

 Community Builder

 Sivan is constantly researching and tracking innovations in the North American Jewish community.
 As she considers how proven, historied models of synagogues and JCCs might be supplemented by new and dynamic models of Jewish community, she is inspired by organizations and movements such as Base, Moishe House, Honeymoon Israel, Pardes, One Table, and the Jewish Emergent Network, among others.
-Drawing on the rabbinic tradition of planting seeds for future generations, Sivan is planning to focus her rabbinate on launching an intergenerational center of Jewish life and culture.
-In a day and age when it is clearer than ever that “it takes a village,” she is committed to serving the Jewish people by building that communal home base.
+Drawing on the rabbinic tradition of planting seeds for future generations, Sivan’s graduate research was focused on creating an intergenerational center of Jewish life and culture.
+In a day and age when it is clearer than ever that “it takes a village,” she is committed to serving the Jewish people by reimagining what it means to build that communal home base.

 Ritualist